![]() Updated 6/28/03

 Finalists for the 2004 AP division

 This division will probably take place on saturday night, but this is not certain yet.
+Rules:

-Each contestant will have no more than four minutes to do their performance.
-They can use less time if they wish.
-The time and judging will start from either the first throw of the yo-yo, or when the music starts, which ever comes first.
+start from either the first throw of the yo-yo, or when the music starts, which ever

+There will be between 5 and 10 contestants selected by video pre-judging.
 Any contestant will be allowed to play music provided in one of the following formats: CD or Mini Disk.
 Cassette tape will only be accepted if prior arranged are made.
+A microphone on a cable can be made available if the contestant arranges it in advance.
+There is no current plan to provide a microphone stand.

 Judging:

 There will be between four and seven judges for this event.
-Judges will be selected from traditional yo-yo judges and when possible from other performing fields.
+Judges will be

 There will be no organized scoring during the performance, although any judge may make any notation they wish.
 When all contestants have performed, the judges will meet in private and each prepare a ranking of contestants from the best players in their opinion, to the worst.
 These ranked lists will be combined to figure out final rankings.
 In the event of a tie, the judges will vote to break the tie.
 If a tie still remains, the head judge of the 2004 world yo-yo contest will cast the tie breaking vote.
 Choreography, use of music, creative use of the stage, movement and performance will be the primary judging criteria of this division.
+If you enter this division you CAN enter any other division of the 2004 World Yo-Yo Contest.
+Mailing Information:

 The video must have written on it, the name, address, age, and phone number of the contestant and the contestants' e-mail address.
 If possible please also include Fax number.